cysouw/diathesis/text/c06_adverbials.md

  \a.
 Ich scheine die Wurst mit diesem Messer.
  \b.
 Mit diesem Messer schneidet sich die Wurst schwer. [@kunze1996: 647]

-Kunze [-@kunze1996] calls this 'middle', Zifonun [-@zifonun2003] 'fazilitives Medium' and Wiemer & Nedjalkov [-@wiemer2007: 465-466] classify it as a 'passive-like meaning of reflexive'.
+Kunze [-@kunze1996] and Steinbach [-@steinbach1998] call this 'middle', Zifonun [-@zifonun2003] 'fazilitives Medium' and Wiemer & Nedjalkov [-@wiemer2007: 465-466] classify it as a 'passive-like meaning of reflexive'.
+Steinbach [-@steinbach1998: 25ff.] argues that the adverbial is not necessary in the 'middle' construction, but this is because he combined different constructions under the heading of 'middle'.
+The examples without adverbial are discussed here as a separate construction in [@sec:reflexive-anticausative].

 **Attested Verbs**